Cherry tomato is easy to grow and the harvest is often abundant.

 In the vegetable patch or in the garden, but also on a balcony or a terrace, this plant has the added advantage of being very decorative, and pest repellent, too (particularly against the cabbage white butterfly).

 Keeping cherry tomato

-- You must avoid putting them in the refrigerator.
+- You must avoid putting cherry tomato in the refrigerator.

 - Best by far is to store them in a relatively cool spot that isn’t too dry.